CodingTrain/website-archive/challenges/CC_69_steering_evolution/README.md

 #### By: [SetupandDraw](https://github.com/SetupandDraw)
 [Repository](https://github.com/SetupandDraw/experiments/tree/gh-pages/Evolve_steering_Behavior) | [Demo](https://setupanddraw.github.io/experiments/Evolve_steering_Behavior/)
-  * Next generation is added to the system automatically when there are no vehicles left.
-New generation will be based on prev generation champion’s DNA.
+  * A new "dynasty" is added to the system automatically when there are no vehicles left.
+The new dynasty will be based on prev generation champion’s DNA.
 Probability of reproduction also related to a requested minimum health value.
   * Press CTRL to toggle debug on/off.
   * Mouse press for adding new vehicles.